Velocidex/velociraptor-web/content/docs/vql_reference/server.md

 (We are essentially tailing the monitoring CSV files).

-This allows us to implement an event query which watches for client side events and acts on them (e.g. by esclating or responding).
+This allows us to implement an event query which watches for client side events and acts on them (e.g. by escalating or responding).

 If the client id is not specified, we watch for events from all clients.